microsoft/vscode-docs/api/ux-guidelines/quick-picks.md

 * Use icons for clear metaphors
 * Use the description for displaying the current items (if applicable)
 * Use the detail for providing (brief) additional context
-* Use the multi-step pattern for a series of inputs (like a wizard)
+* Use the multi-step pattern for a series of basic inputs
 * Provide an option to create a new item when picking from a list (if applicable)

 ❌ Don't